-Diversity in creative and cultural industries
+Diversity in the creative and cultural industries

 Researchers: Anamik Saha, Roaa Ali, Bridget Byrne, Stephanie Guirand

-The project explores how robust moves towards diversity are in a time of crisis within the cultural sector.
-Working with the organisation Creative Access, which is focused on providing entry points for ethnic minority young people into creative industries, this study will explore the experience of those who have entered the industry via work placements and training schemes, examining the impact of the crisis on diversity policies.
-We will also explore the impact of the #BlackLivesMatters protests from July 2020 to see the impact this has had on creative careers, after many media and creative organisations released statements in support of the movement.
+The project explored how robust moves towards diversity are in a time of crisis within the cultural sector.
+Working with Creative Access, we investigated the experience of those who have entered the industry via work placements and training schemes, examining the impact of the pandemic on diversity policies.
+We also explored the impact of the #BlackLivesMatters protests from July 2020 to see the impact this has had on creative careers, after many media and creative organisations released statements in support of the movement.
 We used in-depth interviews and an online survey.

 For full details of our forthcoming policy briefing and webinar with the Runnymede Trust, subscribe to the CoDE email newsletter or follow us on twitter.